aces/Loris/modules/instruments/test/TestPlan.md

 5. Try to save the instruments without an examiner.
 You should have a box specifying that 'an examiner is required'.
-6. If the instrument has multiple pages (on the left pane), move from page to page and check that the saved data stay the same.
+6. If the instrument has multiple pages (on the left pane), move from page to page and check that the saved data stays the same.
 The data that wasn't saved should be lost.
 7. Make sure that the 'Delete instrument data' button on the left pane is only visible when the user have the 'Send to DCC' permission.
 8. Click on the 'Delete instrument data' button and check if the instrument's data is cleared.